-In Australia, industry revenue is expected to recover from its pandemic-related glitch and continue an upward trajectory, hitting AU$1.6 billion by 2020.
-The rise of around 6% each year is underpinned by an increased awareness of health and a greater availability of products, from supermarkets and other easily accessible stores.
+In Australia, industry revenue is expected to recover from its pandemic-related glitch and continue an upward trajectory, hitting $1.5 billion by 2021.
+And it’s expected to continue growing at a rate of around 3.3% until 2026, when its revenue is predicted to hit $1.8 billion – underpinned by an increased awareness of health and a greater availability of products, from supermarkets and other easily accessible stores.

-The pandemic’s disruption of supply chains into China is also a limiting factor of the industry’s growth, at least in the short term.
+The pandemic’s disruption of supply chains into China is also a limiting factor for the industry’s growth, at least in the short term.

 - Profit margins in Australia sit just over 10%, but this is expected to fall as competition, cheaper pricing and regulatory burdens place a strain on the industry.
 Exports are expected to buffer the industry, with sales to China increasing dramatically over 2018-2019 to more than AU$680 million.